More Information About Fear of Harm

 B: Fear of Harm

-Fear that harm will come to self and/or others; easily misperceives and experiences neutral stimuli as threatening, obsessive bedtime rituals, fear of the dark, fear of intruders, separation anxiety, contamination fears, hypervigilance, territorial and reactive aggression in response to limit setting and perceived threat or loss.
+Fear that physical harm will come to self or others; easily misperceives and experiences neutral stimuli such as tone of voice or facial expression as threatening; obsessive bedtime rituals; fear of the dark; fear of intruders; separation anxiety; contamination fears; hyper-vigilance.

 C: Thermoregulatory Disturbance